 Our first step should be to analyze the outlet physically.
 In physical tests focus on the wiring arrangement of outlet, any type of visible damage like torn, fire signs, and water leakage.
 Check wiring thoroughly because sometimes wiring can be burned due to extra loads.
 Physical examination is so important before testing an outlet with the meter.

 We’ll suggest you check for other outlets also if they are live or not.
 Because an outlet may go out of power due to several factors.
-For example, it’s maybe due to main breaker trippings or electricity load sheddings from grid.
+For example, it’s maybe due to main breaker trippings or electricity load sheddings from the grid.

 How to test an outlet with a Multimeter